 Once the breakthrough experiments had been performed, the columns were sliced into 5-mm sections with a nylon string and a spatula.
 A piston jack and a precision Vernier caliper were used to extrude the soil from the PVC casing in 5-mm steps.
 Fluorescence macrophotographs from the upper end of each soil slice were taken in a dark room (Figure 1a).
-The light excitation source was a green laser module 10 mW and 532 nm (Edmund Optics.
-Inc. Stock No #84-929, Barrington, NJ) coupled to a cone beam expander (Edmund Optics Inc. Stock No #58-272) and a 24° diffusion angle speckle reducer (Edmund Optics Inc. Stock No #88-393).
+The light excitation source was a green laser module (10 mW and 532 nm; Edmund Optics Inc., stock No #84-929, Barrington, NJ, USA) coupled to a cone beam expander (Edmund Optics Inc., stock No #58-272) and a 24° diffusion angle speckle reducer (Edmund Optics Inc., stock No #88-393).
 Fluorescence images were taken with a digital camera (Canon EOS 400D, Tokyo, Japan) with an exposure of 5 s and a sensitivity of ISO-200.
-The camera objective (55 mm) was coupled to a dichroic filter passband between 592 and 635 nm with a 43 nm bandwidth (Edmund Optics Inc. serial No #67-048) (Figure 1a).
+The camera objective (55 mm) was coupled to a dichroic filter passband between 592 and 635 nm with a 43-nm bandwidth (Edmund Optics Inc., serial No #67-048) (Figure 1a).
 Thus, the stained zones where the microspheres accumulated were identified.
-No microsphere counting was performed in the images because of the self-quenching effect; the tendency of the fluorescent dyes to reabsorb the emitted fluorescence when the concentration of fluorophores is large (Klauth et al. 2007).
-The images were taken at 16 Mpixel resolution, which allowed the detection of microsphere aggregates larger than 30 μ m.
-The fluorescence images were segmented using the Otsu threshold (Otsu 1979) in Image-J to obtain the proportion of stained surface in each image.
+No microsphere counting was performed in the images because of the self-quenching effect: the tendency of the fluorescent dyes to reabsorb the emitted fluorescence when the concentration of fluorophores is large (Klauth et al., 2007).
+The images were taken at 16 Mpixel resolution, which allowed the detection of microsphere aggregates larger than 30 μm.
+The fluorescence images were segmented using the Otsu threshold (Otsu, 1979) in Image-J to obtain the proportion of stained surface in each image.
 The Otsu method assumes that the images have two types of pixels (black and white) and it separates them by considering the minimum intraclass variance and the maximum interclass variance.

 Once the images had been taken, the slices were transported in Petri dishes to identify microsphere accumulations under a fluorescence laboratory magnifier.
 In each slice, the soil pore walls stained by microspheres (see Figure 1a) were collected with perforating punches and stored in centrifuge vials.
 The rest of the soil slice was stored separately in a bottle.
 The contents of the tubes and bottles were weighed.
-Then, the microspheres retained both in the contour of the macropores and in the soil matrix were quantified separately as follows: 10 ml (pore walls) or 20 ml (matrix) of a nonionic surfactant solution (Tween 20 in distilled water, 0.02 %) was added to their respective vials or bottles to increase the dispersion and stability of the suspensions and to avoid aggregation of the MS. The suspensions were shaken and homogenized for 10 s by ultrasonication.
-Aliquots (0.5 ml each, three replicates) were immediately pipetted and diluted in appropriate volumes of 0.02 % Tween 20 and filtered through nitrocellulose membranes (pore size 0.45 μm, diameter 47 mm).
+Then, the microspheres retained both in the contour of the macropores and in the soil matrix were quantified separately as follows: 10 mL (pore walls) or 20 mL (matrix) of a non-ionic surfactant solution (Tween 20 in distilled water, 0.02%) was added to their respective vials or bottles to increase the dispersion and stability of the suspensions and to avoid aggregation of the MS. The suspensions were shaken and homogenized for 10 s by ultrasonication.
+Aliquots (0.5 mL each, three replicates) were immediately pipetted and diluted in appropriate volumes of 0.02% Tween 20 and filtered through nitrocellulose membranes (pore size 0.45 μm, diameter 47 mm).
 The particles were counted in the filter using digital images obtained with a fluorescence laboratory magnifier and a digital camera (Figure 1b).
-With this method, we calculated the percentages of MS retained in the matrix (% MS matrix) and in the pore walls (% MS pores) of the total MS. Image processing was performed with Image-J, using supervised thresholding to identify the microspheres and the Bone-J Particle Analyzer plugin for counting the individual microspheres.
-A fraction of microspheres that passed through soil pores was attached to the pore walls.
-This feature was used to track the MS pathways along the CT pore network.
-The 3-D reconstruction of the pathways from fluorescence images cannot provide the precise geometry required for further analyses.
-Moreover, with CT images only it is not possible to identify the actual preferential flow paths.
-Therefore, fluorescence stains and CT images were combined to increase the quality of the reconstructed microsphere pathways; this is a novel procedure that involves the merging the stacks of binary images of macropores (from CT) and MS fluorescence stains (from macrophotographs).
-First, the two stacks were scaled and aligned using the reference marking notches in the column casing.
-We used the Simple Neurite Tracer plugin, implemented in ImageJ (Longair et al. 2011), to trace the microsphere pathways.
-The tracing started by locating the centre of a fluorescent spot in the bottom image of the MS stack.
-Then, the same point in the CT stack (at the same depth) was selected, and the path started only if the point belonged to a macropore.
-The next step was to move to the slice of the MS fluorescence stack immediately above and repeat the operation.
-If the new microsphere spot was located in the same pore identified previously in the CT stack, the software drew the trajectory of the MS pathway by choosing the voxels with a similar shade (dark = pore) across the images in the CT stack.
-The process continued to the upper end of the sample until a skeleton of the MS pathways was obtained.
+With this method, we calculated the percentages of MS retained in the matrix (% MS matrix) and in the pore walls (% MS pores) of the total MS. Image processing was performed with Image-J, using supervised thresholding to identify the microspheres and the Bone-J Particle Analyzer plugin for counting the individual microspheres (Doube et al., 2010).